josephgounde/GestionDeNote_App/README.md

 # GestionDeNote_App
- a full java app for grades management
+ a full java + angular app for grades management